Our Team

 Malcolm Watson Science Communicator

 Mal joined the Seabird Centre team in 2013.
 He studied Dramatic Studies at the Royal Conservatoire of Scotland (formerly The Royal Scottish Academy of Music and Drama), leaving with an honors in Acting.
-He worked as a Science Communicator for 14 years, performing in such places as Orkney, Abu Dhabi and New Zealand.
+He has worked as a Science Communicator for 25 years, performing in such places as Orkney, Abu Dhabi and New Zealand.
 Mal is the Discovery Experience Manager and also responsible for delivering fun science shows for all ages within and around the Centre.

 Emily Burton photo